yang-hub/nebula-docs/docs-2.0-en/8.service-tuning/load-balance.md

   +-----------------+------+----------+--------------+----------------------+------------------------+----------------------+
   ```

 If any subtask fails, run `RECOVER JOB <job_id>` to recover the failed jobs.
-If redoing load balancing does not solve the problem, ask for help in the [NebulaGraph community](https://github.com/vesoft-inc/nebula/discussions).
+If redoing load balancing does not solve the problem, contact the after-sales staff.

 ### Stop data balancing